 Vlahek Ana

-Professor Vlahek is also a senior research fellow at the Institute for Comparative Law at the Faculty of Law in Ljubljana.
-Her main research currently focuses on judicial remedies in the EU, enforcement of antitrust, collective redress mechanisms, and the problematic of delimitation of public and private land in Slovenia and Croatia.
-She is the author of several books and academic articles, and has delivered papers at conferences both at home and abroad.
-She has been active in several national and international law projects.
-She was involved in the transposition of the Antitrust Damages Directive into the Slovenian Competition Act and co-authored the 2017 Slovenian Collective Actions Act.
-She is the vice-president of the Slovenian Ministry of Justice’s Commission for Issuing and Revoking Insolvency Administrators’ Licenses.
+Since 2008, Professor Vlahek has been a researcher at the Institute of Comparative Law at the Faculty of Law in Ljubljana.
+She is author of several books and academic articles, and has delivered papers at conferences both at home and abroad.
+She has been active in several national and international law projects and in the preparation of Slovenian legislation (Collective Actions Act, transposition of the Antitrust Damages Directive into the Act on Prevention of Restriction of Competition etc.).
+Her recent research focuses on collective actions, enforcement of competition law, relationships related to infrastructure networks, functional land, and international sales contract.
+She is Vice-President of the Slovenian Ministry of Justice’s Commission for Issuing and Revoking Insolvency Administrators’ Licenses and a Board member of the Ljubljana Arbitration Centre at the Chamber of Commerce and Industry of Slovenia.
+She collaborates with UNCITRAL as a contributor to the CLOUT database.

 Select Publications